 With an ongoing drought in California (that has expanded to the greater Western half of the US), reducing or redirecting water usage is critical for each of us.
 Having an edible garden doesn’t have to be a burden on local water supplies.
-Here are a few suggestions to have a water-wise edible garden.
+Here are a few suggestions to have a water-wise edible garden filled with drought tolerant edible plants.

 This may seem counter-intuitive (based on a lot of ill-informed scare articles published), but intensively planting is an ancient farming technique and an essential part of reducing water usage.
 One of the trademark characteristics of Heirloom Potager gardens is the abundance of crops grown in a small space.